 - a.
+Extend Complete Street designations to North Bank streets within the area that is recommended for rezoning to DTG.
+The DTG zone relies on Complete Streets designations, making the application of these designations to new street segments in the North Bank necessary. - b.
 Consider revising Complete Streets standards during the Downtown Plan update.
 Existing standards should be strengthened to create a hierarchy of pedestrian-friendly block frontages that strengthen the character, identity, and livability of the area and implement the North Bank Subarea Plan.
 However, Complete Street standards are used throughout Downtown Spokane, and the Downtown Plan may be a more appropriate vehicle for needed revisions and additions.
-This Subarea Plan presents three options for revising current Complete Street standards. - i.
-Option 1: Extend existing Complete Street designations to select streets in the North Bank, consistent with the stakeholder vision for North Bank development.
-This option may be the most efficient, as it uses existing regulations to accomplish identified goals for the North Bank.
-Though the current standards are imperfect, this may offer an effective solution prior to a larger reevaluation of Spokane's Complete Streets program.
-A map of recommended Complete Street extensions is provided in Figure 4. - ii.
-Option 2: Extend existing Complete Street designations to select streets in the North Bank, consistent with the stakeholder vision for North Bank development, and revise the standards associated with the designations to better align with the desired character for North Bank development.
-A table identifying opportunities to improve existing Complete Street standards is provided in the Appendix.
+This Subarea Plan presents two options for revising current Complete Street standards. - i.
+Option 1: Extend existing Complete Street designations to select streets in the North Bank, consistent with the stakeholder vision for North Bank development, and revise the standards associated with the designations to better align with the desired character for North Bank development.
+A table identifying opportunities to improve existing Complete Street standards is provided in the appendices.

-iii.
-Option 3: Retain (and possibly revise) existing Complete Street designations and add two new designations (Type V and VI) to accomplish the specific objectives of the North Bank Subarea Plan, and potentially to apply elsewhere in the City.
-Draft provisions for Type V and VI Complete Streets are provided in the Appendix.
+ii.
+Option 2: Retain (and possibly revise) existing Complete Street designations and add two new designations (Type V and VI) to accomplish the specific objectives of the North Bank Subarea Plan, and potentially to apply elsewhere in the City.
+Draft provisions for Type V and VI Complete Streets are provided in the appendices.